microsoft/vscode-docs/docs/getstarted/settings.md

   // Render the actual characters on a line as opposed to color blocks.
   "editor.minimap.renderCharacters": true,

+  // Scale of content drawn in the minimap.
+  "editor.minimap.scale": 1,

-  // Controls whether the minimap slider is automatically hidden.
+  // Controls when the minimap slider is shown.
   "editor.minimap.showSlider": "mouseover",

   // Controls the side where to render the minimap.